AquasaAziz247/MiniGPT/README.md

 Copy
 Edit
 python generate.py --prompt "Once upon a time"
+🧪 Sample Inference
+python
+Copy
+Edit
+from minigpt.model import MiniGPT

+model = MiniGPT.load("checkpoints/minigpt.pt")
+output = model.generate("The future of AI is", max_tokens=20)
+print(output)
+Sample Output:

+pgsql
+Copy
+Edit
+The future of AI is bright, full of possibilities and innovations that redefine humanity.
 📊 Future Roadmap
- Add tokenizer training from scratch

- Support for custom datasets (e.g., TinyStories, Wikipedia)

- RAG (Retrieval-Augmented Generation) pipeline integration

- Evaluation metrics (BLEU, ROUGE)

- Gradio/Streamlit interface
+ Add support for more tokenization techniques

+ Train on a real dataset (e.g., TinyStories or WikiText)

+ Add text generation UI with Gradio

+ Integrate with vector stores for RAG

- Hugging Face model card & deployment
+ Deploy to Hugging Face Spaces

+ Add BLEU/ROUGE/NLL evaluation

 🤝 Contributing
 Contributions are welcome!
-If you’d like to:

-Add features

-Improve the model

-Integrate real-world LLM use cases (agents, tools, etc.)

-Please open an issue or pull request.
+Please open an issue or pull request if you'd like to:

+Improve the architecture

+Add a feature (like UI, RAG, tool integration)

+Fix bugs

+Improve documentation

 📜 License
 This project is licensed under the MIT License.

 🙌 Acknowledgements
-Inspired by GPT-2 paper
+GPT-2 Paper

+minGPT by Karpathy

-Educational references from Karpathy's minGPT and The Annotated Transformer
+The Annotated Transformer

-⭐️ Star the Repo
-If this helped you learn, consider giving it a ⭐️ to support the project!